raytopianprojects/Short-and-Sweet-Public-License/README.md

 # Short & Sweet Public License
-We are not lawyers so you proably shouldn't use this public license but if you do you do so at your own risk.
+We are not lawyers and as such this isn't legal advice, but you probably shouldn't use this public license and if you do you do so entirely at your own risk.
 It was written and used by [Raytopian Projects](https://www.raytopia.party/).

 ## Other Stuff
 This [license and repo](https://github.com/raytopianprojects/Short-and-Sweet-Public-License) is licensed under the [Short & Sweet Public License](https://github.com/raytopianprojects/Short-and-Sweet-Public-License/blob/main/license.txt).